Two Supplements That Sound Alike but Work Very Differently

 Does methylene blue affect methylation?

 Methylene blue does not participate in the methylation cycle.
-Despite the similar-sounding names, “methylene” in methylene blue refers to a structural component of the dye molecule, not to a methyl-donating function.
+Despite the similar-sounding names, the “methylene” in methylene blue refers to a structural component of the dye molecule, not to a methyl-donating function.
 Methylene blue works in the mitochondria, not in the methylation pathway.
 If methylation support is your goal, methylfolate (or other methyl donors like SAMe or methylcobalamin) is the appropriate choice.

 I have an MTHFR mutation — should I take methylene blue instead of methylfolate?